Joshua-Shirley/WGU-CS-856-Projects/Personas/Emily-Martin.md

 Emily's profile represents 10-15% of the visitors to Tiniti (based on the visitor survey).

-### From the travel surveys:
+### Travel Survey Data:
     - 20% are Canadian residents.
     - 31% are on a family vacation.
     - Vacationers average 7.5 days on the island.
     - 29% of vacationers arrive by air.
     - 61% of visitors stay at a hotel.
     - 58% of vacationers stay at a hotel.
     - 100% of Canadian visitors are on vacation.
     - 38% of visitors rent a car.
     - 60% of Canadian visitors rent a car.

 ### Key Drivers
     - Ease of use
     - Her children
     - Education driven
     - Safety

 ### Key Goals and Needs
 Emily likes her life planned out.